- To fix the missing Internet Explorer integration in group policy, you must first download the most recent Microsoft Edge Policy Template.

 The main cause of this problem is that the users have not downloaded the latest Microsoft Edge Policy Template.

-With this file in the right place, the IE mode can both be enabled from the setting and from Edge flags.
+With this file in the right place, the IE mode can be enabled both from the Settings and Edge Flags.

 However, enabling it from the flags will provide you with other useful settings, most of which may be experimental, so be sure not to flip switches without enough information about the feature.

-If you have Microsoft Edge problems on Windows 11, check out this article which involves solutions such as resetting the OS’s settings.
+If you have Microsoft Edge problems on Windows 11, check out our article which involves solutions such as resetting the OS’s settings.

 In the comments section below, let us know if you were able to fix configure IE integration missing in the group policy.